MSRConnections/Azure-training-course/Content/Machine Learning/MLStudio HOL/MachineLearningHOL.md

     ![Choosing the login type](Images/logging-in-choose-account.png)

     _Choosing the login type_

+1. When you first log into Azure ML, a pop up dialog offers you a chance to take a tour.
+If you have never used Azure ML, the seven to ten minute tour is quite good and shows you all aspects of the service.
+For this lab we will walk through the creating your own custom experiment so it is not necessary to do the tour first.
+Each time you log into Azure ML, you are prompted to take the tour so you can come back to it later.
+Do note that when you do the full tour, the use your Azure ML instance to create a new predictive experiment.
+When the demo pauses and shows "running" in the upper right corner, it is doing real ML processing.
+For this lab, just click the **Not now** button in the dialog to continue the lab.

 Now that you're logged in, the next step is to import some data and begin building a model around it.